RDFLib/rdfextras/rdfextras/docs/intro_parsing.rst

      rdflib.URIRef('http://xmlns.com/foaf/0.1/Person'))

-The final lines show how rdflib represents the two statements in the file.
+The final lines show how RDFLib represents the two statements in the file.
 The statements themselves are just length-3 tuples; and the subjects, predicates, and objects are all rdflib types.

 Reading remote graphs
 =====================

-Reading graphs from the net is just as easy:
+Reading graphs from the net is just as straightforward:

 .. sourcecode:: pycon